Private Stays

 Please also note that oleander and some other plants in the garden are poisonous — keep this in mind with children.
 Ultimately, each guest is responsible for their own safety and that of their children.

-Housekeepers – Isobel & Walter
+Housekeepers – Pauline & Marie

 For urgent matters, you can also reach us directly: